stephband/midi/README.md

 ### .numberToFrequency(n)<br/>.numberToFrequency(n, reference)

-Given a note number between 0 and 127, returns the frequency of the fundamental tone of that note.
+Given a note number <code>n</code>, returns the frequency of the fundamental tone of that note.

     MIDI.numberToFrequency(57);           // 440